ORESoftware/oplog.rx/README.md

   }
 });

-// or if you need something very custom use query:
+// or if you need something very custom, use query:

 const oplog = new ObservableOplog({
   query: {